 In the implementation, management and execution of CDBG-DR Programs, PRDOH personnel, subrecipients, contractors and partner agencies will collect, use, process, store, disseminate, come across, and have access to an unprecedented quantity of applicants' personal information.
+All individuals who are provided access to confidential applicant information are responsible for the protection of passwords information, equipment, case files and communication pathways.

-As means of internal control when managing Federal awards funds, all non-Federal entities must "[t]ake reasonable measures to safeguard protected personally identifiable information and other information the Federal awarding agency or pass-through entity designated as sensitive or the non-Federal entity considers sensitive consistent with applicable Federal, state, local, and tribal laws regarding privacy and obligations of confidentiality".
+As means of internal control when managing Federal awards funds, PRDOH staff, subrecipients, contractors, partner agencies, and non-Federal entities must "[t]ake reasonable measures to safeguard protected personally identifiable information and other information the Federal awarding agency or pass-through entity designated as sensitive or the non-Federal entity considers sensitive consistent with applicable Federal, state, local, and tribal laws regarding privacy and obligations of confidentiality".
 2 C.F.R. § 200.303(e).